tomibiro/liferay-sca-GitHub-Pages/README.md

 where `****` is a prefix of your choice.
 Add this prefix to the `projects` property.

+The Sonatype OSS Index service is heavily rate-limiting anonymous requests.
+To avoid this, register for an account at https://ossindex.sonatype.org and set the email address and API token associated with your account in the following properties:

+    sonatype.oss.index.username=
+    sonatype.oss.index.api.token=

 ## To Run

+Before running the program, or after making any changes, you must compile it:

+    ant compile

+Then run the program:

     ant run